luigifcruz/CyberEther/README.md

 >
 > **CyberEther** is in **Alpha**.
 Expect bugs, missing features, and breaking changes.

 CyberEther provides a flowgraph interface to build and run compute-intensive pipelines.
-The interface is engineered to provide a closely coupled integration between the graphical and compute blocks providing leading edge visualization capabilities.
+The interface is engineered to provide a closely coupled integration between the graphical and compute blocks providing leading-edge visualization capabilities.
 CyberEther is built on top of [Vulkan](https://www.khronos.org/vulkan/), [Metal](https://developer.apple.com/metal/), [CUDA](https://developer.nvidia.com/cuda-toolkit), and [WebGPU](https://www.w3.org/TR/webgpu/), which allows it to run on virtually any modern device.
 CyberEther is also designed to be easily extended with new blocks and backends.
 It is a great tool for prototyping and testing new ideas.

-The flowgraph enables the user to build a pipeline by connecting blocks together.
+The flowgraph enables the user to build a pipeline by connecting blocks.
 Each block provides a set of inputs and outputs.
 The inputs and outputs are connected with edges.
 The edges are used to transfer data between blocks.
 The blocks can be accelerated with any combination of backends.
 The user can build a pipeline with blocks that run on different devices.
 For example, the user can build a pipeline with a block accelerated with Vulkan followed by a block accelerated with Metal.
 The scheduler will transparently take care of the synchronization and memory management between the blocks and everything will run like magic!

 ## Compatibility

-CyberEther can run in viraully any modern device with a GPU.
+CyberEther can run in virtually any modern device with a GPU.
 The build system will automatically choose between the three graphical backends available (Metal, Vulkan, or WebGPU) depending on the target device.
 The same process applies to the compute blocks, which can be accelerated with CUDA, Metal, or Vulkan.
 Here is a summary of the compatible devices and backends:

 |    |                Device               |       Graphics        |         Compute        |
 |----|-------------------------------------|-----------------------|------------------------|